John Joseph Murphy: Biography

 On June 24, 1985, Murphy was appointed a Member of the Order of Canada and in May 2005, Murphy received the honorary degree of Doctor of Laws, honoris causa from the Memorial University of Newfoundland.
+However, he was most proud to receive the Freedom of The City of St. John’s, conferred on him at City Hall in June 2010, just months preceding his death.